RichardLitt/knowledge/ssl-security.md

 This isn't great, becuase it still doesn't work for the main domain on GitHub [1](https://www.quora.com/What-is-the-difference-between-Lets-Encrypt-and-Universal-SSL).
 However, it would use [Let's Encrypt](https://letsencrypt.org/getting-started/), which I've heard good things about.
 This probably isn't a good enough reason to switch.

+Cloudflare is apparently also super annoying for people running TOR, but I'm not sure why.
+[2](https://github.com/opensourcedesign/opensourcedesign.github.io/issues/31).

 Open questions:
 - Which browsers does Cloudflare provide SSL for?
 - Should I use LetsEncrypt instead?
 Why?